Securities Appellate Tribunal

-Securities Appellate Tribunal is a statutory and autonomous body created as per provisions of section 15K of the Securities and Exchange Board of India (SEBI) Act, 1992.
-The presiding officer and other members of the Board are elected by the selection committee by the Prime Minister of India.
-Jurisdiction of Securities Appellate Tribunal extends to companies situated across India.
+Securities Appellate Tribunal is an Indian statutory and autonomous body created to hear appeals against the orders of India's main financial regulators.
+The presiding officer and other members of the Board are elected by the selection committee of the Prime Minister of India.
+The Securities Appellate Tribunal has jurisdiction over companies operating across India.

 History and objective

-Securities Appellate Tribunal is formed as a statutory body as per the provisions of Section 15K of the Sebi Act, 1992 where orders passed by the Sebi are appelled, heard and resolved.
+Securities Appellate Tribunal is formed as a statutory body as per the provisions of Section 15K of the Securities and Exchange Board of India (SEBI) Act, 1992 where orders passed by the Sebi are appealed, heard and resolved.

 Powers

 Securities Appellate Tribunal hears appeals against the following orders: